balena-io/docs/pages/learn/develop/hardware/jetson-orin.md

 ![Orin UEFI boot manager](/img/jetson-orin/jetson_orin_uefi_usb_key.webp)
 4) Your device should boot from the attached USB key and provision the internal storage.
 Once provisioning is complete and the device shuts down, the USB key can be unplugged.

+Should you encounter any other unexpected issues while provisioning your device, please follow the [Jetson Flash flashing instructions](https://github.com/balena-os/jetson-flash?tab=readme-ov-file#instructions) to flash your device in recovery boot mode.

 ## Post-provisioning UEFI firmware update

 Once your device has been provisioned and powered back-on, it will attempt to update the UEFI firmware automatically.